rybesh/topics/README.md

 # Topic model a library of PDFs

-This is a Unix-style workflow for [topic modeling](https://www.youtube.com/watch?v=gN2x_KjJI1o) a personal library of PDFs.
+This is a Unix-style workflow for [topic modeling](https://www.youtube.com/watch?v=gN2x_KjJI1o) a personal library of PDFs using [MALLET](http://mallet.cs.umass.edu).
 It should work on macOS and Linux.

 If you find something in these instructions unclear, or something doesn't work for you, or you have a suggestion for improving this